poweredgenl/smarthome/README.md

 See the https://github.com/poweredgenl/smarthome/issues page on github for the enhancement.
 Below a short summary:

-- **Garden irrigation / anti-cat**: on the roadmap is the refurbishment of the front and back garden, the latter including a sprinkler system, which will water     the plants and grass and acts also as a friendly 'chase the cats' away routine.
-If cat==detected, then turn on sprinkler system. :-)
 - **Grocy / Groceries inventory management**: already had grocy running / integrated but no good sensor/hardware use case found to test inventory management yet.
 WIP untill i find something to monitor.
 - **Circadian lighting**: you can link - if you have the proper hardware the color temperature and brightness of your lights - to the natural daylight.
 It should   give a more natural feeling when it comes to lighting.